 Join us for a service that seeks to lift hearts and spirits with peace, harmony, and hope.

 For the performances at TLU, tickets are free, but required.
-They may be picked up at the TLU Bookstore, or ordered at 830-372-8063, vespers@tlu.edu or online beginning November 1:
+Tickets remain available and may be picked up at the TLU Bookstore or at the Will Call table in the lobby.
+Service times for Friday and Saturday are 7:30 p.m., Sunday at 4 p.m.

 There will be an additional performance on December 15 at 4 p.m. at St. Martin’s Lutheran Church in Austin.
 No tickets are required for the Austin performance.